-Deposit (PED) Refund Information.
+Deposit (PED/ARD) Refund Information

 In no case will refunds be considered if the written request is received after the official first day of classes for that semester (SUNY Administrative Policies 057.7).

 All accepted transfer students must attend a one-day Transfer Orientation/Course Registration session.
 Academic advisement, explanations of college academic policies and procedures, and registration for courses are important parts of each session.
-Information on Transfer Orientation and Course Registration can be found on the Office of Student Development Web site.
-For questions regarding Transfer Orientation, contact the Office of Student Development at 845.257.3088 or via email at firstname.lastname@example.org.
+Information on Transfer Orientation and Course Registration can be found on the Office of Student Development website.
+For questions regarding Transfer Orientation, contact the Office of Student Development at 845-257-3088 or via email at firstname.lastname@example.org.

 You need to request that your previous college Registrar's Office forward an official, final transcript to the Office of Undergraduate Admission so that your credit evaluation can be finalized.
-Your final transcript needs to be received by the mid-point of your first semester at New Paltz.
+Your final transcript needs to be received by the midpoint of your first semester at SUNY New Paltz.
 Transcripts received after this date are not guaranteed a credit evaluation and transfer of credit.

-If you have received credit for college-level course taken in high school, as well as AP and IB course work, you need to submit official transcripts/score reports in order to receive this credit at New Paltz.
+If you have received credit for college-level course taken in high school, as well as AP and IB course work, you need to submit official transcripts/score reports in order to receive this credit at SUNY New Paltz.
 Credit is not granted based on notations on your current college transcript(s).